How school fundraisers benefit from connected & communicative leaders

 Given the transient nature of any student body, leadership is often only as consistent as a child’s tenure at a given school.
 Turnover and changes in PTA/PTO leadership, as well as among faculty and staff, can make cultivating community relationships difficult and fundraising even harder.

-As recently as 2014, The Association of Fund-Raising Distributors and Suppliers (AFRDS) reported that product fundraisers alone are bringing in more than $1.4 billion nationally, with more than 85% of that sum going to schools.
+As recently as 2014, The Association of Fund-Raising Distributors and Suppliers (AFRDS) reported that product sales alone are bringing in more than $1.4 billion annually, with more than 85% of that sum going to schools.
 With this kind of return, you can bet that, despite their challenges, school fundraisers will continue to be a part of your child’s educational experience.